steveruizok/st-lookbook/README.md

-# component-preview
+# lookbook

 @steveruizok

 A very small environment for previewing components and their props.
-A bit like Storybook, but micro.
-Novella?
+A lot like Storybook, but micro.

 Built with StencilJs.